telehash/telehash.github.io/protocol.md

 <a name="unreliable" />
 #### Unreliable Channels

 An unreliable channel has no retransmit or ordering guarantees, and an `end` always signals the last packet for the channel with none in response.
 Any channel that is unreliable must not include any `seq` value (reliability signal below) in the initial `type` packet, and if one is received it must respond with an `err`.
+Unreliable channels are also often referred to as "lossy" and "raw" as they provide no guarantees and switches may expose them in a very minimal interface.

 The following values for `type` are for unreliable channels that are used to locate and communicate with application instances on the DHT.
-They are part of the core spec, and must be implemented by all switches:
+They are part of the core spec, and must be implemented internally by all switches:

   * [`seek`](#seek) - return any pointers to other closer hashnames for the given `hash` (DHT), answer contains `see`
   * [`peer`](#peer) - ask the recipient to make an introduction to one of it's peers